sermon: Fully Accepting God's Sovereignty (Part Two)

 Given 27-Oct-12; Sermon #1127; 69 minutes

-John Ritenbaugh, focusing on John 17:3, reaffirms that to know God (to know His Character) is to have eternal life.
+To know God (to know His character) is to have eternal life.
 Living by faith is the incremental understanding given to those who are undergoing the sanctification process.
 Moses lived his entire life knowing and believing that God was there.
 Conversely, modern Israel (or the American people) live their lives as though God were not there.
 Because of our collective pride as a nation, we will witness God's turning nations against us, usurping our lofty status, turning us into whimpering children.
 Though we may believe God exists, we may not personally see His involvement in our lives.
 We are obligated to establish a personal relationship with God in order to safeguard our salvation.
 Just believing that God exists is not sufficient for salvation because it provides no motivation to overcome.
 Currently, we are still on our pilgrimage, having our faith tested continually.
 Some of the Founding Fathers of this country, practicing Deists, believed in God, but did not believe that God was actively involved in His creation, producing a passive relationship.
 We are warned not to put off forming a relationship with God; we do not have an unlimited amount of time to do so.
 Faith in God and in the motivating power in God's Word have to be the driving force in everything we do each day.
 We need to be faithfully assimilating God's Word incrementally every day until our behavior becomes habitually conditioned by God's Word.
 We need to hear as well as see, heed and obey as well as merely listen.
 David, a type of Jesus Christ, has become a symbol of one who has established a close, intimate relationship with God.
 We must voluntarily sacrifice our time, energy, and devotion to God, showing that we desire the relationship.
-Jesus Christ, who has purchased us with a price, has been pleading for His Bride to return to Him.
-We assimilate J

 This sermon is the last half of the message that I personally believe was the most important of the four that I gave at the Feast of Tabernacles.
 It was given on the afternoon of the weekly Sabbath, and involved our fully accepting the sovereignty of God.